 RECs that review gene therapy trials

-The 2025 clinical trials regulations will remove the ‘Gene Therapy Advisory Committee’ definition within the current 2004 clinical trials regulations.
+The 2025 regulations remove the ‘Gene Therapy Advisory Committee’ definition.

-Although the definition will be removed, there will still be RECs within the UK with specific expertise in reviewing applications involving gene therapies, which sponsors will still be able to submit their application to.
+Although the definition has been removed, there will still be RECs within the UK with specific expertise in reviewing applications involving gene therapies, which sponsors should submit their application to.

 CTIMPs involving adults with incapacity in Scotland